 Think critically about the world around them.

-Feel enable to have and use their voice.
+Feel empowered to use their voice.

 Understand that they own their failures, as well as their successes.